-- Each application must contain all materials listed in the checklist below. - Materials should be presented in the order indicated on the checklist. - Please complete all materials using an easy-to-read font, 11 point or larger. - In the header or footer of each page of the application, applicants must include: (1) name of applicant and (2) sequential page numbers. - Materials not specifically requested (e.g., press clippings or brochures) will not be considered during the evaluation. - Applications are due by May 8th at 11:59pm.
+- Each application must contain all materials listed in the checklist below. - Materials should be presented in the order indicated on the checklist. - Please complete all materials using an easy-to-read font, 11 point or larger. - In the header or footer of each page of the application, applicants must include: (1) name of applicant and (2) sequential page numbers. - Materials not specifically requested (e.g., press clippings or brochures) will not be considered during the evaluation. - Applications are due by February 19th at 11:59pm or March 18th for Tribal applicants.
 Please submit all application materials to cslmp@conservation.ca.gov.
 You will receive an email confirming application receipt.